rohit-student/Calculator-/README.md

 # Calculator-
-This is a weather made up of Html Css and Js
+This is a calculator app made up of Html Css and Js.